ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ### Public Key Response

+The KDC receiving a Public Key Request MUST check that it is storing a valid access token from that client for that group identifier (identified by the endpoint).

+If that is not the case, i.e. it does not store a valid access token or this is not valid for that client for the requested group identifier, the KDC MUST respond with a 4.01 (Unauthorized) error message.
+If the Public Key Request is a POST request and the 'get_pub_keys' parameter is an empty CBOR Array, the KDC MUST treat the request as malformed and respond with a 4.00 (Bad Request) error message.

+Otherwise, the KDC replies to the Client with a Public Key Response, whose paylaod is a CBOR map including only the parameter 'pub_keys' defined for the Key Distribution Response in {{ssec-key-distribution-response}}.

-The KDC replies to the Client with a CBOR Map containing the public keys of the member of the group, either all of them if the request was a GET, or only those indicated if the request was a POST.
+In particular, 'pub_keys' contains the public keys either of all the group members (if the Public Key Request was a GET request), or only those associated to the group members indicated by the Client with the 'get_pub_keys' parameter (if the Public Key Request was a POST request).

-The KDC may enforce one of the following policies, in order to handle possible identifiers that are included in the 'get_pub_keys' parameter of the Public Key request but are not associated to any current group member.
+The KDC may enforce one of the following policies, in order to handle possible identifiers that are included in the 'get_pub_keys' parameter of the Public Key POST request but are not associated to any current group member.

 * The KDC silently ignores those identifiers.